Asset Tap

 • Set adequate max_attempts based on typical operation time

-• Test in mock mode first to verify config loads, then test with real API to validate response parsing
+• Test in mock mode first (make mock) to verify config loads, then test with real API to validate response parsing

 ← CLI Usage Bundle Structure →